Digital Asset Management Reimagined…

-Tagging gets down to a granular level of categorization.
+Organizing digital assets requires tags to get down to a granular level of categorization.
 It communicates with a more focused level of detail, showing both content and context.
 Instead of a general categorization, files get a microscopic level of organization and specificity.

 It’s the difference between trying to find something with a hand-drawn map, or a hybrid Google map.
 You get there that much faster when the details are right there in front of you.